 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect irregularities, including fraud.
 The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve deliberate concealment by, for example, forgery or intentional misrepresentations, or through collusion.
 The extent to which our procedures are capable of detecting irregularities, including fraud is detailed below.

 However, the primary responsibility for the prevention and detection of fraud rests with both those charged with governance of the company and management.

-- We obtained a general understanding of the legal and regulatory frameworks that are applicable to the company and determined that the direct laws and regulations related to elements of company law and tax legislation, and the financial reporting framework.
-Our considerations of other laws and regulations that may have a material effect on the financial statements included permissions and supervisory requirements of the Prudential Regulation Authority ('PRA') and the Financial Conduct Authority ('FCA'). - We obtained a general understanding of how the Group and Company is complying with these legal and regulatory frameworks by making enquiries of management, internal audit, and those responsible for legal and compliance matters.
-We also reviewed correspondence between the Company and the FCA and PRA, reviewed minutes of the Group and Company's Risk Committee ('RC') and Regulatory and Compliance Committee ('RCC'); and gained an understanding of the Group and Company's approach to governance and risk management.

-- For direct laws and regulations, we considered the extent of compliance with those laws and regulations as part of our procedures on the related financial statement items. - For both direct and other laws and regulations, our procedures involved: making enquiry of those charged with governance and senior management as to their awareness of any noncompliance with laws or regulations, inquiring about the policies that have been established to prevent non-compliance with laws and regulations by officers and employees and inquiring about the company's methods of enforcing and monitoring compliance with such policies. - The Company operates in the insurance industry which is a highly regulated environment.
-As such the Senior Statutory Auditor considered the experience and expertise of the engagement team to ensure that the team had the appropriate competence and capabilities, which included the use of specialists where appropriate. - We assessed the susceptibility of the Group and Company's financial statements to material misstatement, including how fraud might occur, by considering the controls that the Group and Company has established to address risks identified by the entity, or that otherwise seek to prevent, deter or detect fraud.
+- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Group and company and determined that the direct laws and regulations related to elements of company law and tax legislation, and the financial reporting framework.
+Our considerations of other laws and regulations that may have a material effect on the financial statements included permissions and supervisory requirements of the Prudential Regulation Authority ('PRA') and the Financial Conduct Authority ('FCA'). - We understood how the Group and Company is complying with these legal and regulatory frameworks by making enquiries of management, internal audit and those responsible for legal and compliance matters.
+We also reviewed correspondence between the Company and the FCA and PRA, reviewed minutes of the Group and Company's Risk Committee ('RC') and Regulatory and Compliance Committee ('RCC'); and gained an understanding of the Group and Company's approach to governance and risk management. - For direct laws and regulations, we considered the extent of compliance with those laws and regulations as part of our procedures on the related financial statement items. - For both direct and other laws and regulations, our procedures involved: making enquiry of those charged with governance and senior management as to their awareness of any non-compliance with laws or regulations, inquiring about the policies that have been established to prevent non-compliance with laws and regulations by officers and employees and inquiring about the company's methods of enforcing and monitoring compliance with such policies. - We assessed the susceptibility of the company's financial statements to material misstatement, including how fraud might occur by considering the controls that the Group and Company has established to address risks identified by the entity, or that otherwise seek to prevent, deter or detect fraud.
 We also considered areas of significant judgment, complex transactions, performance targets, economic or external pressures and the impact these have on the control environment.
 Where this risk was considered to be higher i.e. within the valuation of insurance liabilities, we performed audit procedures to address the identified fraud risk.
-These procedures included testing manual journals and were designed to provide reasonable assurance that the financial statements were free from fraud or error.
+These procedures included testing manual journals and were designed to provide reasonable assurance that the financial statements were free from fraud or error. - The Group and Company operates in the insurance industry which is a highly regulated environment.
+As such the Senior Statutory Auditor considered the experience and expertise of the engagement team to ensure that the team had the appropriate competence and capabilities, which included the use of specialists where appropriate.